degenone/FSO-part0/new_note_diagram.md

     rect rgba(163, 73, 164, 0.3)
     note right of Client: 6.
     par
-    Server-->>Client: Server sends a 200 HTML response with text/css in response to the GET request. and
+    Server-->>Client: Server sends a 200 HTML response with text/css to the GET request. and
-    Server-->>Client: Server sends a 200 HTML response with application/javascript in response to the GET request. deactivate Server
+    Server-->>Client: Server sends a 200 HTML response with application/javascript to the GET request. deactivate Server
     end
     end